 Now Janet unpacks the maypole from its box, and starts unravelling the ribbons.
 She attaches them to the rungs in the top section of pole, which resembles a crown.
 The colours are spaced evenly: red, blue, green, yellow, red, blue, green, yellow.
-When that is done she slots the three metal pieces together, and with some difficulty lifts the seven-foot pole into its hole in the ground.
+When that is done she slots the three metal pieces together, and with some difficulty lifts the eight-foot pole into its hole in the ground.
 Now it is the centre of the fair.
-The day is warming already, with a gentle breeze that makes the ribbons flutter: perfect Mayday weather.
+The day is warming, with a gentle breeze that makes the ribbons flutter: perfect Mayday weather.
 Janet ties the ribbons together to stop them from flying up, and wanders off to greet the children, who are just arriving.

 The crowd forms a ring around the maypole as the children walk in, fidgeting in their costumes.
 Janet, whispering and gesturing from the sidelines, directs them into place.
 Then Peter Belfry begins, and the children dance clockwise around the pole.
 The accordion playing is messy - the tune half-remembered and half-forgotten - but the passion is not lost.